IowaScaledEngineering/ard-dccshield/README.md

 The ARD-DCCSHIELD is an optoisolated interface shield for connecting an Arduino to a model railroad DCC control system.
 Additionally, the board has provisions for connecting I2C accessories and general purpose I/O lines, as well as optionally (jumper selectably) powering the Arduino off of DCC power and providing up to 400mA of 5VDC to connected circuitry.

 The board is designed to be compatible with various DCC decoder libraries and Arduino boards.
-We typically use [Alex Shepard's excellent NmraDcc library](https://github.com/mrrwa/NmraDcc/).
+We typically use [Alex Shepherd's excellent NmraDcc library](https://github.com/mrrwa/NmraDcc/).

 The ARD-DCCSHIELD was designed by Nathan Holmes (maverick /at/ drgw.net) and Michael Petersen (railfan /at/ drgw.net).
 The ARD-DCCSHIELD is open hardware, meaning that anyone is welcome to make their own or change/improve upon our design to meet their needs.
 Please refer to the hardware and software license files in this repository for details.